-- In a bowl, combine almond flour, gluten-free all-purpose flour, sugar, salt, and baking soda.
+- In a bowl, combine almond flour, gluten-free all-purpose flour, sugar, salt, and baking powder.

 - Add the eggs, milk, oil, mashed bananas, and vanilla extract.
 Mix well and make sure there are no lumps of flour left.
 Cover bowl and let the batter rest for 30 minutes.